10 most common newborn rashes

-Erythema toxicum neonatorum is a widespread rash in newborns and often makes parents concerned.
+Erythema toxicum neonatorum is a widespread rash in newborns and often concerns parents.
 Many babies have erythema toxicum (up to 50% of newborns), which starts within three days of birth.
 The rash is blotchy and red, almost like hives.
 This rash moves around anywhere on the body, coming and going over the first few weeks of life.
 Erythema toxicum usually fades away within a few weeks of birth, and it does not require any specific treatment.

 Milia are tiny white bumps, usually grouped on the nose, cheeks, and chin, though they may appear elsewhere.
 They develop when dead skin cells or keratin build up and get trapped under the surface of other loose skin.
-These resolve on their own, though they will make the baby uncomfortable for a while.
+These resolve independently, though they will make the baby uncomfortable for a while.
 Please do not try to pop them, which would increase the risk of infection.

 One of the more concerning-looking baby rashes is the rash called pustular melanosis.
-This rash usually appears on darker-skinned newborns and is sometimes developed in the birth canal rather than after birth.
-Tiny fluid-filled lesions show up on the baby’s skin and can appear on any part of the body, including the soles of the feet.
-Not to worry though, this rash will resolve itself in a few weeks or months after birth.
+This rash usually appears on darker-skinned newborns and sometimes develops in the birth canal rather than after birth.
+Tiny fluid-filled lesions appear on the baby’s skin and can appear on any part of the body, including the soles of the feet.
+Not to worry, though; this rash will resolve itself in a few weeks or months after birth.

 Port Wine Stains